builderz-io/v-alpha-2019/README.md

 ## License

-This project is licensed under the Apache 2.0 license - see the [LICENSE.md](LICENSE.md) file for details
+This alpha version of the Value Instrument is licensed under the Apache 2.0 license - see the [LICENSE.md](LICENSE.md) file for details

-Code included in the "Plugins" folder may be NOT be licensed under the Apache 2.0 license and instead subject to copyright!
+IMPORTANT: Code included in the "plugins" folders may be NOT be licensed under the Apache 2.0 license and instead subject to copyright!

 ## Acknowledgements